prithvipatl/GITS/README.md

 #### gits unstage
 This command moves files from staging area to the working directory.
 These untracked files will not be considered for the upcoming commits.
 The function filenames as input to move from staging area to working directory and returns True for successful execution or False with an exception.

+#### gits sync
+This command syncs the current branch with master branch and tries to rebase the branch.

+#### gits status
+This command shows the status of the current brach you are working on.

+#### gits pr_update
+This functionality makes sure that the current branch is able to make a PR without much trouble ( conflict ).
+It makes sure that the current branch has the latest commit off master branch, and that the local master has all the commits from the upstream master.
+This helps in reducing merge conflicts

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.